 …ever wondered what it feels like to be most actors?
 You’ll know after this. –Paste Magazine

 We have been waiting and waiting and now it is here!
 No Pay, Nudity will open in Los Angeles this Friday and will go on to screen at many theaters in the US afterwards.
-This current list of theaters is provided by Monterey Media.

 After the screening in LA, there will be a Question and Answer session, with director Lee Wilkof and cast members.
 There is no word yet about Gabriel Byrne attending, so stay tuned!

 The film participated in several festivals over the summer and received positive responses from everyone.
 Now that it is officially opening in the US, more reviews will follow and you will see them here, of course.